 Beyond above four features, the elemental concentration of 114Cd also drawed our attention.
 In the study on Brazilian rice mentioned earlier, it was found that the level of Cd alone can be used to differentiate rice from two geological origin.
 The author further pointed out that it was the difference in irrigation methods that resulted in variance of 114Cd composition in two rice15.
 In our study, 114Cd was found in all six types of GI rice, with the concentrations all below the China national stardard of 0.2 ppm (Table 1).
 Particularly for GG rice, which was sampled from Guangxi province, had the highest level of 114Cd.
 This agreed with a national scale study, according to which the concentration of 114Cd in paddy soils from different Chinese regions varied significantly, with the higheset level found in southeast coastal regions (e.g. Hunan and Guangxi province)47.
 Therefore, we further evaluated the feasility of using 114Cd as a biomarker to recognize rice from a specific region.
+Fig. 6 shows the differences of 114Cd concentration in the GG and none-GG rice samples, which comprises all GI rice except GG.
+The 114Cd concentration is significantly different between GG and none-GG rice samples (P < 0.05).
+The 114Cd concentration (after log 2 scaling) of all interested samples general falls in the range of 2 to 8.
+Specifically, in none GG rice samples, the 114Cd concentration (after log 2 scaling) ranging from 2 to 6, while in GG rice samples the value skyrocketed to the range of 7 to 8, leaving a no overlap between GG and none GG samples.
+Consequently, the 114Cd concentration alone possesses strong discriminatory power to distinguish GG rice out of 6 types of GI rice samples, which correspondence with the high level of 114Cd found in the soil GG rice grew on.

 Overall, it remains a challenging task to elucidate the rationale for each every top ranking elements that showed strong differentiation power.
 The complexity here, shall partially attribute to the sample diversity: in this study, we collected samples from all three dominate rice producing regions in China, including the northeast China plain (WC, PJ-1, and PJ-2), Yangtze River Basin (SY, JS), and southeast coastal region (GG).
 Such wide geological sampling scope, introduced multi-layers of complexity (e.g. soil characteristics, agricultural practices, and genotype variation), which are all closely related to the elemental profile of crops12,13.
+Nonetheless, as observed in the study between GG and none-GG samples, planting region obviously has significant impact on the rice elemental profile.

 Our study demonstrated that multi-elemental profiling using ICP-MS coupled with ML techniques, could differentiate six types of Chinese GI rice with extremely high accuracy.
 Particularly, we identified four elements with the most differentiation power.
 This opens the door for future study on the development of reliable rice classification with only a handful of elements.
 Further efforts would be focused on the following aspects: 1.
 A larger dataset consists of samples from multiple harvest years would be introduced to test the impact of potential seasonal variation.
 2. considering the ultimate goal is to protect high value GI rice from potential fraudulent activities, we would introduce “positive” samples into the classification.
 One common solution is to dilute GI rice samples with serial does of highly “look-alikes”48 ..